 Once you have segmented the market and identified potentially viable markets to target, it is a good idea to create multiple consumer personas which represent the ‘typical’ users you want to target.
-By creating an image of your ideal consumer, you can develop a more customer-centric strategy because you will have a better insight into what they like, dislike and want to see.
+By creating an image of your ideal consumer, you can develop a more customer-centric strategy because you will have a better insight into what they like, dislike, and want to see.

-Albeit it is unlikely that you will address every frustration or every aspect of your consumers, however, through outlining the information of a few of your ‘core’ consumers, you will be able to speak to them as ‘one’ enabling you to deliver the ‘right’ message.
+It is unlikely that you will address every frustration or every aspect of your consumers, however, through outlining the information of a few of your ‘core’ consumers, you will be able to speak to them as ‘one’ enabling you to deliver the ‘right’ message.
 Considering 71%** of consumers want marketing that effectively meets their needs, creating a persona (or multiple) is something that’s worthwhile.

 You can create a persona based on practically any variable, however, a good place to start is to address the who, what, why, and how of your ideal consumers.